911 calls show chaotic moments during Kentucky bank shooting

 Wednesday’s release included a half-hour of emergency responder radio traffic.

-The release came hours before an interfaith vigil was planned at the Muhammad Ali Center to remember victims and allow the public to offer prayers for the injured.
+The release came hours before hundreds of people gathered at the Muhammad Ali Center in downtown Louisville Wednesday evening to remember the victims and allow the public to offer prayers for the injured.
+The center has an outdoor auditorium just a mile from the site of Monday’s shooting.
+Louisville mayor Craig Greenberg was among the speakers.

-“This is a very tough time for our city, and we were not meant to go through tough times alone,” Louisville Mayor Craig Greenberg said in a statement.
+The mood at the vigil was somber, but there were cheers for the officers who responded to Monday’s shooting.
+Many attendees were dressed in business clothes, and some had walked to the memorial after their workday in downtown Louisville.

-On Tuesday, police released body camera video that showed the chaotic moments when officers arrived at the bank as the shooter, whom they couldn’t see, rained bullets down on them.
+That same night, a moment of silence preceded a college baseball game between Louisville and neighboring Bellarmine University at Jim Patterson Stadium.
+Players from both schools stood in alternating patterns along the first- and third-base lines as the names and pictures of the victims were displayed on an outfield video screen.

-Louisville Metro Police Department Deputy Chief Paul Humphrey walked reporters through edited footage and still photos at a news conference and praised the responding officers for their heroism.
+On Tuesday, police released body camera video that showed the chaotic moments when officers arrived at the bank.

 Sturgeon’s parents said in a statement that their son had mental health challenges that were being addressed, but “there were never any warning signs or indications he was capable of this shocking act.”